Meet the faculty

 Dr. Steve M. Aydin is a Clinical Assistant Professor at the Zucker School of Medicine at Hofstra University/Northwell Health, as well as Chief of PM&R and Intervention Pain Management at Kayal Medical Group, in NJ.
 He completed his PMR training at UMDNJ/Kessler Institute for Rehabilitation, and his pain management fellowship at the University of Michigan.
 He is board-certified in both PMR and Pain Management.
 He has published multiple book chapters, case reports, and research articles on interventional pain medicine techniques and treatments.
 He is an active member of the ASIPP, NJSIPP, and AAPMR.
 He also serves on the Board of the American Society of Interventional Pain Physicians (ASIPP).

-Douglas P. Beall, MD, is board-certified in Diagnostic Radiology, has an added fellowship in Musculoskeletal Radiology, is a Diplomate of the American Academy of Pain Management, and is a Fellow of the Society of Interventional Radiology and Interventional Pain Practice and board-certified by the World Institute of Pain.
+Douglas P. Beall, MD, is board-certified in Diagnostic Radiology, has an added fellowship in Musculoskeletal Radiology, is a Diplomate of the American Academy of Pain Management and is a Fellow of the Society of Interventional Radiology, the American Society of Interventional Pain Physicians and a Fellow of Interventional Pain Practice and board certified by the World Institute of Pain.
 He is currently in private practice focused on interventional pain management and minimally invasive surgical procedures.

 Dr. Helen Blake is an Interventional Pain Physician and best-selling author of the book “Move Freely: Get Your Life Back After Injury.”
 She is board certified in Anesthesiology and Pain Management.
 Her compassionate, patient-centered, comprehensive pain management techniques help her patients manage their pain and minimize their dependence on medications.
 She strives to give her patients the results they need to live their best life.